 - Attachment Theory

 - Trauma-Informed and Phase-oriented interventions that integrate body-mind interventions and neuroscience.
-This may involve Mindfulness and body-oriented calming strategies for affect regulation and stabilization
+This involves Mindfulness and body-oriented calming strategies for affect regulation and stabilization in order to think and feel at the same time.

 - Sensorimotor and Somatic Experiencing Interventions (to work with embodied emotional dynamics and dissociated parts of self)